01543 676 800

 Pathway were around

 When life got too grim.

 That gave me hope and always will.

 How can a mother do that to her children?
 She was also very convincing, even my family didn’t understand what was happening to me.
-In the end my ex absconded with my children, wouldn’t let me know where they were going.
-She removed them from the school and enrolled them into a new school.
+In the end, my ex absconded with my children, and wouldn’t let me know where they were going.
+She removed them from the school and enrolled them in a new school.
 She lied to both schools saying that I gave my permission.
-I tried to get help to stop my children being taken away as I knew I would never see the again.
+I tried to get help to stop my children from being taken away as I knew I would never see the again.

 My ex’s reason for her leaving?
 I was the abuser, I was the one who was violent, angry, and aggressive…. she was believed.
 I was alone and very scared.

 The first time I made a call to Pathways I was believed.
 It didn’t matter I was a man; I was treated like a person who needed help, a person who needed to be listened to and believed.
 I will never forget the first time I sat down and talked to Charlie and Wendy, I sat there feeling like a fool and a failure.
 I told my story, and they sat and listened.
 They didn’t judge, they understood.

 I received support and advice I will never forget when Charlie said “we believe you”.